Meet Advising Staff

 Education: A.A.
 Wharton County Jr. College, B.S.
 (Behavioral Sciences) and M.S.
 (Counseling) from the University of Houston-Clear Lake

 Ms. Stiles joined ACC in 1994 and has held two positions as an Academic Advisor and Counselor.
-She holds certification as a Licensed Professional Counselor (LPC) and a National Certified Counselor (NCC).
-Ms. Stiles coordinates the Career Services program.
+She holds certification as a Licensed Professional Counselor (LPC) and held a National Certified Counselor (NCC).

 Toby Herzog, Academic Advisor/VA Certifying Official

 Education: B.S., Sam Houston State University (Social Work)

 Ms. Herzog joined the ACC staff in 1994 in the Continuing Education Department and became an Academic Advisor in 2001.
 Prior to working for ACC, Ms. Herzog worked for the Texas Department of Human and Protective Services in Harris and Brazoria Counties.

 “As a first generation college student, I understand the apprehension students experience when enrolling in college the first time.
 I enjoy helping students understand the enrollment process.
 Working with Student Veterans is an especially rewarding experience for me.
 I am thankful for the opportunity to help our students meet their educational goals.”

 Tracy Jones, Academic Advisor/International Student Advisor

 Hometown: McAllen, TX

 Education: B.A., Texas State University (Political Science/English); M.S., University of Houston-Downtown (Professional Writing & Technical Communication)